Skip to main content

 Start / End MonthThe delivery window (1-indexed absolute months)

-Distribution CurveLinear, Bell, Front-loaded, or Back-loaded
+Distribution CurveLinear, Bell, Front-loaded, or Back-loaded (for fixed-total basis)

 SteepnessMild, Standard, or Sharp